jmaeffnik/generator-nik/README.md

 # generator-nj

 ## Motivation
-A base scaffold for typescript packages.
+A base scaffold for javascript packages.